 In this balsamic vinaigrette recipe, I’ll teach you a simple vinaigrette that you can commit to memory and adjust to your liking.
 You may quickly find yourself like my mother, whisking without measurements, adjusting to your taste, and never overpaying for store-bought again!

-This honey balsamic dressing uses simple pantry staples you likely already have.
-Here’s what you need:
+My balsamic vinaigrette recipe uses simple pantry staples you likely already have.

-- Olive oil: I always like to use the best extra virgin olive oil when it comes to vinaigrettes, as it adds a lot of flavor.
-Something peppery, like our Spanish Hojiblanca, nicely complements the Dijon dressing.
+- Olive oil: I like to use the best extra-virgin olive oil for vinaigrettes, as it adds a lot of flavor.
+Something peppery, like our Spanish Hojiblanca, complements the Dijon dressing.

-- Mustard: I prefer the texture of whole grain mustard, sometimes called “seeded,” “old style,” or “country style,” but any Dijon mustard you have on hand will work well.
+- Mustard: I prefer the texture of whole grain mustard, sometimes called “seeded,” “old style,” or “country style,” but any Dijon mustard you have on hand will work.

-- Honey: Honey varies in taste depending on the type.
-I use mild light-tasting honey, like our Greek Alfa Honey.
-You could substitute maple syrup for honey to make it vegan.
+- Honey: I use mild light-tasting honey, like our Greek Alfa Honey.
+You could substitute maple syrup to make it vegan.

 - Salt: Kosher salt enhances and brings out the flavor.